 4.2.8 Plantar flexion is innervated by S1, S2, the tibial nerve.

-The examiner places a hand under the ball of the patient’s foot and tells the patient to press down as hard as possible (“like stepping on the gas”) against resistance.
+Place a hand under the ball of the patient’s foot and tell the patient to press down as hard as possible (“like stepping on the gas”) against resistance.

 Summary